 North Andover Country Club is only a few minutes from campus and provides a very different sort of challenge.
 The 9-hole course that overlooks Lake Cochichewick first opened for play in 1909.
 True to the design styles of the time, the course isn't overly long and has very small and severely sloped greens, placing a premium on accuracy off the tee and a deft short-game touch.

 In recent years, the team has garnered individual and collective accolades.
+In 2018, the team finished 7th out of 14 teams at the ISL's year-end Kingman tournament.
+In 2017 and 2018, Nick Li ’19 earned all-ISL honors.
+The 2016 squad was awarded the Moonves Sportsmanship Award, the second time Brooks has received the award since 2012.
 In the spring of 2012, Johnny Gratton ’13 was named Boston Globe League MVP and the team won the ISL Sportsmanship Award.
 In 2013 Gratton earned league MVP honors a second time, and in the summer of 2013, he qualified for the US Amateur at the Country Club.

 Competition in the ISL follows a match-play format, with the exception of the Kingman Tournament, which is stroke play.

 Dan Callahan is the director of communications at Brooks.
 A native of Hingham, Mass., and a graduate of St. Mark’s School, Dan holds a bachelor’s degree from Connecticut College and a J.D. from the University of Kansas School of Law.
 Prior to coming to Brooks, Dan was director of external affairs at Suffield Academy, where he coached soccer, golf and alpine skiing.
 Dan started the golf program at Brooks in 2012.